Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 ## Switch

 The Input System support Switch Pro controllers on desktop computers via the [`SwitchProControllerHID`](../api/UnityEngine.InputSystem.Switch.SwitchProControllerHID.html) class, which implements basic gamepad functionality.

+>__Note__: This support does not currently work for Switch Pro controllers connected via wired USB.
+Instead, the Switch Pro controller *must* be connected via Bluetooth.
+This is due to the controller using a prioprietary communication protocol on top of HID which does not allow treating the controller like any other HID.

+>__Note__: Switch Joy-Cons are not currently supported on desktop.